cloudflare/cloudflare-docs-engine/src/content/learning/security-model/index.md

 Our key insight is this: as an attack becomes slower, new techniques become practical to make it even slower still.
 The goal, then, is to chain together enough techniques that an attack becomes so slow as to be uninteresting.

-Much of cryptography, after all, is technically vulnerable to "brute force" attacks — technically, with enough time, you can break it.
+Much of cryptography, after all, is technically vulnerable to “brute force” attacks — technically, with enough time, you can break it.
 But when the time required is thousands (or even billions) of years, we decide that this is good enough.

 So, what do we do to slow down Spectre attacks to the point of meaninglessness?